Average Weather in December in Canadian Lakes Michigan, United States

 Humidity Comfort Levels in December

-The average hourly wind speed in Canadian Lakes is essentially constant during December, remaining within 0.2 miles per hour of 6.1 miles per hour throughout.
+The average hourly wind speed in Canadian Lakes is gradually increasing during December, increasing from 11.0 miles per hour to 11.6 miles per hour over the course of the month.

 Average Wind Speed in December